Xilinx/XRT/src/runtime_src/doc/toc/yocto.rst

 ===========================

-To use XRT on embedded designs, xrt and zocl two components need to be installed in the root file system. xrt package contains is user space library and Zocl requires a device tree node.
+To use XRT on embedded designs, xrt and zocl two components need to be installed in the root file system.
+Xrt package contains user space libraries and zocl is a driver space module, which requires a device tree node.

 Install XRT from Package Feed